Queer Residency Seyðisfjörður — KIN MAKING

 - An opportunity to live and work alongside other LGBTQIA+ artists and activists in a beautiful, remote town in Iceland

-- We have weekly check-ins, will run workshops, can support exhibitions, film screenings, parties, performances, crits (etc.) and together with you, will run workshops for local Queer youth
+- We have weekly check-ins, can support exhibitions, film screenings, parties, performances, crits (etc.) and together with you, will run workshops for local Queer youth

 where